What to Do if Your Workers Compensation Claim is Denied

 When primary liability is denied, that means no medical benefits or wage loss benefits will be provided to the worker by the Employer and Insurer.

-Commonly, after the Insurer has made a primary liability denial, the injured worker needs to file a formal Claim Petition with the Office of Administrative Hearings, Workers’ Compensation Division, to obtain benefits the worker is entitled to receive pursuant to law.
+Commonly, after the Insurer has made a primary liability denial, the injured worker needs to file a formal Claim Petition and request a Workers Comp Hearing to obtain benefits the worker is entitled to receive pursuant to law.

 Once we know why your claim was denied, we’ll do everything we can to help you get your benefits.
 Whether we need to gather additional medical evidence or hire an expert witness to dispute the insurance company’s ruling, we’ll help you through every step of your appeal.
 Insurance companies have teams of lawyers fighting for them – let us protect your rights to the benefits you need.

 If you find your workers compensation claim denied, call Fields Law Firm.
 We can help you get the Workers Compensation Benefits you deserve.
 We know insurance companies can make it hard for you to get benefits, but you’re not alone.
 Our Minnesota law firm has one of the largest team of professionals dedicated to helping injured workers in the state, and we want to help you, too.
 Contact us anytime if you’ve been denied workers compensation benefits.
 We’re here to listen.